hypernetix/hyp/crates/hyp-analyzer-cli/BUILD_YOUR_OWN_HYP_CLI.md

-# Step-by-Step: Create Your Own `cargo hyp-myproject`
+# Build Your Own Hyp CLI

-This guide shows how to set up a **standalone crate** (or workspace member) that produces a custom `cargo` subcommand combining Hyp's built-in checkers with your own.
+This guide shows how to create a custom `cargo` subcommand (e.g., `cargo hyp-myproject`) that combines Hyp's built-in checkers with your own project-specific rules.

 ## Architecture Overview